nabeelvalley/website/static/content/blog/staging/automate-anything-with-actions.md

 TWITTER_ACCESS_SECRET=
 ```

-In the next step we're going to get the credentials from twitter, we'll add them into the file above when we're done
+In the next step, we're going to get the credentials from Twitter, we'll add them into the file above when we're done

 # Get Some Twitter Cred.

 Twitter exposes the Twitter Developer API that allows us to do all kinds of useful and pointless things by interacting with Twitter's data

-In order for us to consume the Twitter API we require credentials for the API.
+For us to consume the Twitter API we require credentials for the API.
 To set these up we'll need to do a few things

 First, open your browser on [the Twitter Developer Portal](https://developer.twitter.com/) and click the sign-in button.
 Then, once you've signed in, you should see your name on the top right of the page, click on the dropdown arrow and select `Apps` to go to the App Dashboard